Notes From the Field is a series of updates from Antioch College faculty members about the travel and research they’ve conducted.

 Whale Research in the Gulf of St. Lawrence, Canada

-Assistant Professor Brian Kot continued his long-term whale research during July and August of 2019 in the western North Atlantic Ocean.
+Brian Kot, assistant professor of Biology and Environmental Science, continued his long-term whale research during July and August of 2019 in the western North Atlantic Ocean.
 He worked at one of his regular field sites within the Gulf of St. Lawrence in eastern Canada and continued his collaborative research with marine scientists at the Mingan Island Cetacean Study (www.rorqual.com), a nonprofit organization.
 His objectives this season were to resume annual data collection on minke whales in the study area, write a new research paper, help operate the research station and train interns, and develop future projects with colleagues.

 In between days with inclement weather, rough seas, and thick fog, Brian and his team used a rigid-hulled inflatable boat to search for minke whales in the region.
 Photographs, behavior ecology data, and skin biopsies were collected from individuals to contribute new information toward existing work on minke whale population dynamics, feeding ecology, and conservation.
 About 10 minkes were encountered during each day of effort, interspersed with opportunistic work with other species including humpback whales, fin whales, right whales, harbor porpoises, gray seals, basking sharks, and various seabirds.
 Shoreline lunches within the archipelago provided the team with opportunities to observe seabird rookeries, island wildflowers, and geological formations unique to the islands.